Before us

 Extensive fruit crops were established including: raspberries, blueberries, blackberries, loganberries, tayberries, red currants, black currants, gooseberries, sour and sweet cherries and more!

-We are lucky to have acquired fruit wines produced by the Schwinds using fruit grown on the property.
+We acquired fruit wines produced by the Schwinds using fruit grown on the property.

 Plump Berries